John Keane, Chief Executive Officer

 Jade has worked in the charity sector for over eight years, joining the SolarAid team in November 2019.

 After obtaining a BA in English and American Literature, Jade started her career in fundraising at a mental health charity.
-She quickly worked her way up to leading both a department and team, and is proud of her strategic contribution towards the huge growth of the organisation.
+She quickly worked her way up to leading both a department and team, and is proud of her strategic contribution towards the growth of the organisation.

 Jade has extensive experience of engaging and building relationships with an array of supporters, helping them to tell their story and raise awareness of prevalent issues.